 Born in New York and hailed by the Chicago Tribune as “A gifted conductor who’s clearly going places”, James Feddeck is a winner of the Solti Conducting Award, the Aspen Conducting Prize, and is a former Assistant Conductor of The Cleveland Orchestra.

 An accomplished organist, James Feddeck has also given recitals throughout Europe and North America.
-He studied oboe, piano, organ and conducting at the Oberlin Conservatory of Music and in 2010 was recognised by Oberlin as the first recipient of the Outstanding Young Alumni Award.
+He studied oboe, piano, organ and conducting at the Oberlin Conservatory of Music and was the first recipient of their Outstanding Young Alumni Award.

 James Feddeck has stepped in to lead the Dallas Symphony Orchestra for performances on September 28, 30 and October 1.
 He will conduct an unchanged programme which features Beethoven's "Eroica" Symphony and "Emperor" Concerto with soloist Rudolf Buchbinder.
 Feddeck...